This article includes a clearly labeled affiliate link.

 When we played “The beast in the fog” for example, which involves a scattered hunting party trying to track down and slay a Barghest, a few early lucky rolls saw our Goodwife Hunter, who is not exactly a combat powerhouse, deal three wounds to the creature in a single shot before beating it to death with the butt of her musket when it attacked her and failed to do anything and she got to attack back.
 That’s generally not how “Housewife vs. Hellhound” should be expected to go.

-In contract, when we went to go hunt down a coven of three Witches, we were simply overwhelmed by their continued summoning of imps, when hampered the party’s mobility enough that we only managed to get the occasional shot off.
+In contrast, when we went to go hunt down a coven of three Witches, we were simply overwhelmed by their continued summoning of imps, when hampered the party’s mobility enough that we only managed to get the occasional shot off.
 That was a bad series of rolls – Summon imp doesn’t occur that many times on the table, but we just had a long streak of them.
 At the same time, Witches have an ability to turn into another creature, and as we had an excess of wolf miniatures, we had them turning into wolves, which would have been a significant threat in combat, except that invariably the next roll was Summon imp, which turned them right back into a person.
 It was, to be blunt, a less than satisfying gameplay experience.

 I think the two biggest pain points for us were simply game management, and the lethality (or lack thereof) of the game.
 Addressing those in reverse order, at baseline, except for the Soldier, most Hunters aren’t particularly good at hitting things or shooting them for that matter.
 Skills will start to improve that over time, but at the outset, most characters are likely to miss most of their attacks and/or shots, won’t get very many shots as they need to reload at well, and then ~ 30% of the strikes that hit will ineffectively wound.
 It’ll be even worse early on, when the Monsters are less likely to be illuminated, firearms are worse at long range, moving and shooting incurs a -1 penalty, etc. Given the relatively few rolls any given Hunter will make over the course of a game, and that the d10 produces a uniform distribution of results, we found that it’s somewhat vulnerable to feeling like one or more of your Hunters is just frustratingly ineffective.